bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 # Observations
-Let's dive into the prominet topics across the dataset and then a closer look at the key research priorities that dominated before versus after and during COVID-19.
+Let's first dive into the prominent topics across the dataset and then a closer look at the key research priorities that dominated before versus after and during COVID-19.

 ## Topics across the entire research period

-Figure 1 below depicts the main topics spanning the entire reserch period.
+Figure 1 below depicts the main topics discovered.
 The color-coded regions are document clusters for a given topic.
 The larger the region the more documents fall under that topic.
-To complement this figure, figure 2 lists out the top 10 terms for the top 4 topics in this dataset.
-The top 4 topics are
+To complement this figure, figure 2 lists out the top 10 terms for the first 4 popular topics.
+The 4 popular topics are

-**TODO:  update figure titles**
-- Urinary Traact Infections (UTIs) and infections in nursing homes.
-This is titled `Topic 0` in figure 2.
+- Urinary Tract Infections (UTIs) and infections in nursing homes.

 - Antibiotic prescription practices.
-This is titled `Topic 1` in figure 2.

 - Pneumonia or upper respiratory tract infections.
-This is titled `Topic 2` in figure 2.
 Notice how the top terms in this topic include children and hospitalization.

-- Methicillin-resistant Staphylococuss Aureus (MRSA) aspects.
-This is titled `Topic 3` in figure 2.
+- Bacteria or Methicillin-resistant Staphylococuss Aureus (MRSA) aspects that may concern understanding the mechanisms of resistance and exploring new treatment and prevention strategies.